Why I’m Over Airbnb

 Because, look, despite what people have told you in the school hallways after class, I’m really not hard to please.
 (Like, come on — I’m okay with humidity and bugs and traffic for fucks sake.)

 Here’s a bunch of shit I don’t care about:

-- Slightly too hard or too soft mattresses
+- Mattresses that are slightly too hard or too soft

 - A slight smell